AdrianSchneider/Qissues-Legacy/README.md

 ## Installation

-Clone or download the repository, and run `bin/install`.
-This will compile the software, and place it in your user's bin directory.
+Clone or download the repository, and run `make install`.
+This will install it in the current directory to play with.
+To make it globally available, run `make install`.

 If you don't already have `~/bin` in your path, you can add it via:

     export PATH="$PATH":~/bin

-After that, running `qissues` should show the information.
+After that, running `qissues` from the root of a project.

 ## Project Setup

 To use qissues with a project, create a `.qissues` file in the root of it.
-It's also a good idea to add it to your global .gitignore.
-This is a YML format, and requires at the very least a tracker:
+It's also a good idea to add it to your `~/.gitignore`.
+The config file is YML format, and you can see a configuration reference by looking at the `config/*.yml files`.

 Example Configuration:

-    tracker: JIRA
+    tracker: github
-    jira:
-        project: projectname
-        prefix: PREFIX
+    github:
+        repository: "AdrianSchneider/Qissues"
-        username: youraccountname
+        username: "YourAccount"
-        password: "your password"
+        password: "YourPassword"

-You can also move any common configuration up to a `~/.qissues` file to avoid having to copy your credentials each time.
-You can also check out the two config files in ./config for a full configuration reference.
+It's advised to also create a `~/.qissues` file for credentials and non project-specific configuration.